Xx-william/JEE-Course/readme.md

 3. In the project, under the /ProjectFarm/WebContent/META-INF/context.xml, you need to change the setting of your own database.
 4. In the project, under the /ProjectFarm/WebContent/WEB-INF/web.xml, you need to change the path of the uploaded file.
 ```
-Now you are ready to go!!!
+Now you are good to go!!!

 License
 ----